 - The OTP bit defines single-phase (SMPS1 and SMPS2) or dual-phase (SMPS1&2) operation.
 If dualphase mode is selected, the SMPS12 registers control SMPS1&2. - By default, SMPS1&2 operates in dual-phase mode for higher load currents and switches automatically to single-phase mode for low load currents.
-Forcing multiphase operation or single-phase operation is possible by setting the SMPS_CTRL.SMPS12_PHASE_CTRL[1:0] bits when the SMPS1&2 are loaded.
+Forcing multiphase operation or single-phase operation is possible by setting the SMPS\CTRL.SMPS12\PHASE\CTRL[1:0] bits when the SMPS1&2 are loaded.
 Under no-load condition, do not force the multiphase operation because it causes SMPS12 to exhibit instability.

-5.4.1.7 Step-Down Converters SMPS3, SMPS4, and SMPS5
+5.4.1.7 Step-Down Converters SMPS3, and SMPS4

 SMPS3 is a buck converter supporting up to 3-A load current.
-SMPS4 and SMPS5 are also buck converters, with SMPS4 supporting up to 1.5-A load current, and SMPS5 supporting up to 2-A load current.
+SMPS4 is also a buck converter that supports up to 1.5-A load current.
 SMPS3 is DVS-capable.